Royals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (1-2) will take the mound for the Marlins, his 11th start of the season.
+- Jesus Luzardo (4-4) will take to the mound for the Marlins and make his 13th start of the season.

-- He has earned a quality start one time in 10 starts this season.
+- In 12 starts this season, he's earned a quality start in five of them.

-- Garrett has five starts in a row of five innings or more.
+- Luzardo has seven starts in a row of five innings or more.

 |Opponent